johnheenan/rtl8xxxu/README.md

 # What the patch does

+The rtl8723bu wireless IC shows evidence of a more agressive approach to power saving, powering down its RF side when there is no wireless interfacing but leaving USB interfacing intact.
+This makes the wireless IC more suitable for use in devices which need to keep their power use as low as practical, such as tablets and Surface Pro type devices.

+In effect this means that a full initialisation must be performed whenever a wireless interface is brought up.
+It also means that interpretations of power status from general wireless registers should not be relied on to influence an init sequence.

-The patch works by forcing a fuller initialisation and forcing it to occur more often in code paths (such as occurs during a low level authentication).
+The patch works by forcing a fuller initialisation and forcing it to occur more often in code paths (such as occurs during a low level authentication that initiates wireless interfacing).

-Due to the scant information available on the IC, the fix should be considered a temporary workaround until someone with access to full details of the IC may become involved in patching
+The initialisation sequence is now more consistent with code based directly on vendor code.
+For example while the vendor derived code interprets a register as indcating a particular powered state, it does not use this information to influence its init sequence.

+The rtl8723bu device has a unique USB VID and PID.
+This is taken advantage of for the patch to ensure only rtl8723bu devices are affected by this patch.

+With this patch wpa_supplicant reliably and consistently connects with an AP.
+Before a workaround such as executing rmmod and modprobe before each call to wpa_supplicant worked with some distributions.

 There are only two patched files
 * Makefile